 It’s hard to give a precise answer, because this can vary a lot depending on the services you’re paying for!
 Some agencies charge a monthly flat rate while others charge based on a percentage of your sales.

-Important: Remember that you will pay for marketing services in addition to an advertising budget.
+Important: Remember that you must pay for marketing services in addition to an advertising budget.
 The ad budget you set is NOT payment to the agency.
 Rather, it is the amount they will use to invest on advertising for you.

-Keep in mind, just because an agency offers everything doesn’t make it the ideal choice.
+Just because an agency offers everything doesn’t make it the ideal choice.
 If your dealership only plans to set a $600 ad budget, that’s probably not enough to efficiency stretch across all the marketing channels offered.

 Marketing agencies tend to offer these types of services:

 - Google AdWords (Shopping campaigns and Search campaigns)

 - Content for SEO (Parts descriptions, blog articles, and more)